xmtrinidad/DigitalOcean-Walkthrough/README.md

 ## Connect to MySQL using an SSH Client

 Now that MySQL is set up on your VPS, you can use it with your project.
 If you're like me and developed locally using something like XAMPP or MAMP, you may be used to using something like phpMyAdmin for working with your MySQL databases.
-For this section I will be using [HeidiSQL](https://www.heidisql.com/).
+For this section I will be using [HeidiSQL](https://www.heidisql.com/) instead.
 If you're on Mac [Sequel Pro](https://www.sequelpro.com/) is a popular option with a similar set-up process for connecting through SSH.

 *If you want to use phpMyAdmin, check out this [tutorial](https://www.youtube.com/watch?v=4GjC2Qc82U0&index=6&list=PLfdtiltiRHWFuRwcp93nixCyT7zhHWUi1).
-It should point you in the right direction.
-When I learn how to set it up, I will update this readme on how to use it*
+It should point you in the right direction.*

 After downloading, installing and opening HeidiSQL, you'll be asked to enter your MySQL information.
 By default, **Network type** is set to *MySQL TCP/IP*.
 Again, we're using SSH to connect to our VPS, so change this to *MySQL (SSH Tunnel)*